sarahciston/codingcare/posts/guide.md

 ### Get excited about impossibly large possibilities and impressively tiny ideas

 There's a lot to be said for project managed software development processes that proceed by the book.
 But if you don't work that way, great!
-Are you like me and a minimum viable prototype sparks no joy, but you can see the whole constellation of an idea writ large?
+Are you like me and the idea of a "minimum viable product" sparks no joy, but you can see the whole constellation of an idea writ large?
 Are you you are easily distracted by a technological tangent or research rabbit hole?
 Same.
 (In writing, Anne Lamont calls these "birdwalks" [CITE].)
 In Code Collective, we have found that letting ourselves follow these pulls toward the large and small are generative endeavors, even if they do not seem productive.
 They may not feel useful in the moment, but eventually they even help us arrive at more realistically scaled versions of our ideas.

 Try not to dismiss ideas before they get off the ground.
 Everything is connected.
 Knowing how 'way leads on to way', the tiny tangents always connect back to the big issues, and the impossible pursuits have a way of revealing practical applications when pursued.